Frequently Asked Questions

 How will the budget be managed in this inflationary climate?

-As part of the ongoing design process, we are monitoring how the design and scope are developing and how they align within the project budget.
+During the design process we are monitoring how the design and scope fit within the project budget.

-Like most projects within the construction industry, we are facing challenges relating to escalating construction costs, inflation, labour demands, and rising supply chain expenses.
+Like many construction projects, we are facing challenges relating to escalating construction costs, inflation, labour demands and rising supply chain expenses.

-The project team remains proactive in tracking project costs and making financial decisions at every turn to ensure we deliver a project within budget that Calgarians can be proud of.
+The project team is actively tracking project costs and making financial decisions to ensure we deliver a project within budget that Calgarians can be proud of.

 How is the new Scotia Place design different from the previous building design that was previously shared with the public?

-The scope of this project is entirely different than before and now includes additional land parcels, public plazas, and a community rink.
+The scope of this project is quite different than before.
+It now includes additional land, indoor and outdoor plazas, and a community rink.

 Was there a public engagement process?

 Public engagement for the Rivers District Master Plan occurred between February 2017 and July 2018.
-January to April 2020, public engagement specific to a new Scotia Place was conducted during the Council-directed work on the previous Scotia Place agreements.
+January to April 2020, specific public engagement for the new event centre was conducted as part of the work on the previous agreements.
 Three main themes emerged from this work:

 • Pride: Many see Scotia Place as an opportunity to revitalize east Victoria Park and the surrounding neighbourhoods, encourage growth and give Calgary a world-class facility they can be proud of.

-• Connection: Scotia Place should provide opportunities for Calgarians to connect with one another, with friends and family, business associates and their community.
+• Connection: Scotia Place should provide chances for Calgarians to connect with one another, with friends and family, business associates and their community.

-All parties involved in Scotia Place acknowledge that public engagement previously occurred with respect to an event centre.
+All parties involved recognize that public engagement occurred with respect to an event centre.
 This work is being considered and applied to the current project.

 The project team also conducted Indigenous Engagement and outreach sessions with targeted interest-holders to further inform the final design approach.